gacybercenter/openstack-top-graph/README.md

 This project provides a web app GUI for generating a topological graph of Heat Orchestration Templates.
 It can be used to dynamically manage associated network maps and provide an interactive topology.
 It recursively extracts the input data and formats it into a D3.js force simulation.
+Can handle multiple heat-templates at once is they are selected in the file upload menu.
+Note: Resources accross heat templates will link if {get_param : (resource)_id} is in the file

 The webpage uses [D3.js](https://d3js.org/) version 7 and [Cloudflare](https://cdnjs.cloudflare.com/)'s JSON and YAML parsing library version 3.14.1.